LitzN/hennastyles/README.md

             - I filled in the missed field with an adjustment and submitted the form.
 I was redirected to the community page with a success toast telling me the post had been updated.
 I then selected the post to find the adjustment had been made.

-### __Profile page:__ this page can only be accessed by authenticated users, anonymous users who try to access it by typing the
+### __Profile page:__
-    correct url are redirected to the sign in page.
+- This page can only be accessed by authenticated users, anonymous users who try to access it by typing the correct url are redirected to the sign in page.
 - __Responsive Design:__ On large screens the personal data form appears on the left and the order summary and liked posts on the right.
 On screen sizes below tablet, the order history and liked posts appear above the user details form so users don't have to scroll through the whole form to find those options.
 - __User Profile Form:__
     - __Functionality__: this form is optional so the form can be submitted even if not fully filled.
         - I filled in the form with some delivery details and submitted the form.
 The page reloaded with the details in place and a success toast telling me my profile had been updated.
 - __Order Summary__
     - __Functionality__:
         - I made several purchases and reopened the profile page.
 I opened the order history drop down and found the orders with the correct details.
         - I selected an order and was directed to the checkout success page with an info toast telling me I was viewing a previous order and that a confirmation email was sent on the order date.
 - __Liked Posts__
     - __Functionality__:
         - From the community page, I liked several posts.
 I went back to the profile page and opened the liked post drop down where
         I found the names of the liked posts with a delete cross link next to each one.
         - I selected the cross on one of the posts and was redirected to the post detail page for the post with a message telling me that the post has been unliked.
 I returned to the profile page and checked the liked posts, the post heading was no longer displayed.

 ## Bugs
 ### Fixed Bugs:
 - Checkout form save info function: When submitting the checkout page as an authenticated user, the user profile information was being saved without the save info box being checked.
 I eventually found the problem in the checkout view where I was had added used the wrong name for the save info checkbox (save_info instead of save-info) so the value wasn't being read.
     After adjusting this the user profile information was only saved if the box is checked.
-### Bugs left unfixed:
+### Bugs: not yet fixed:
 - Shopping bag quantity selection: When adjusting product quantity from the shopping bag page, the input was not being limited to the minimum/maximum values despite the input itself having those set.
 The javascript used to disable the buttons at specific values is the same as the javascript used in the product detail page to perform the same function, where it is fully functional.
     Users are able to set the value to below zero, however when they do the product is removed.
 They are also able to set the quantity